Daskiworks/ghwatch/README.md

 * Manually refresh list of watched repositories from server
 * Notification Filter shown for each repository, you can overwrite globally set filter on per repository basis there
+* Repository visibility in this app shown for each repository, you can overwrite globally set visibility on per repository basis there (so it is possible to hide all repos in main Preferences and only selectively show ones you want)

 ###GitHub API request info
 * Available from Preferences
 * Shows info about GitHub API limit (limit, remaining, reset timestamp)